JasonPollman/Keepr/ReadMe.md

 keepr.get('./some/file.js', function (err, contents) { ... });

-// All subsequent calls will return the cached contents.
-// This is, unless the file is modified... keepr.get('./some/file.js', function (err, contents) { ... });
+// All subsequent calls will return the cached contents. keepr.get('./some/file.js', function (err, contents) { ... });

 // Or wrap the fs.module...